 “I’m not a piano player,” he said.
 “I’m taking it up in my old age.”

-“It makes me feel old, but very grateful,” Jones said.
+“It makes me feel old, but very grateful,” Roberts said.
 “We have a loyal following.”

 “It has a thickly layered veneer to it,” he said.

 When: Saturday, Aug.
 13. Doors open at 6 p.m.; concert starts at 8 p.m.

 Where: 33157 Camino Capistrano, San Juan Capistrano

 For tickets or more info: thecoachhouse.com.
 Tickets are $35.

 Collin Breaux covers San Juan Capistrano and other South Orange County news as the City Editor for The Capistrano Dispatch.
 Before moving to California, he covered Hurricane Michael, politics and education in Panama City, Florida.
 He can be reached by email at email@example.com.